 The ACT could be set equal to 95% of the ACL (Option a,), 90% of the ACL (Option b), or 80% of the ACL (Option c).
-Option d would establish an ACT for the gillnet component based on the Gulf Council's ACL/ACT Control Rule.
-Based on the yield projections from the most recent stock assessment for Gulf migratory group king mackerel, and landings in the Gulf between 2009-2013, the Gulf Council's ACL/ACT Control Rule recommends a 5% buffer between the ACL and the ACT for the gillnet component of the commercial king mackerel fishery.
-The 5% buffer resulting from the application of the Gulf Council's ACL/ACT Control Rule is the same as Alternative 2, Option a with one key exception.
-Any ACT established using the Gulf Council's ACL/ACT Control Rule accounts for uncertainty, which may change with time.
-A subsequent stock assessment may recommend projected fishery yields which account for more uncertainty than before, which could impact subsequent applications of the Gulf Council's ACL/ACT Control Rule (Alternative 2, Option d).
+Option d would establish an ACT for the gillnet component based on the Gulf of Mexico Fishery Management Council's (Council's) ACL/ACT Control Rule.
+Based on the yield projections from the most recent stock assessment for Gulf migratory group king mackerel, and landings in the Gulf between 2009-2013, the Council's ACL/ACT Control Rule recommends a 5% buffer between the ACL and the ACT for the gillnet component of the commercial king mackerel fishery.
+The 5% buffer resulting from the application of the Council's ACL/ACT Control Rule is the same as Alternative 2, Option a with one key exception.
+Any ACT established using the Council's ACL/ACT Control Rule accounts for uncertainty, which may change with time.
+A subsequent stock assessment may recommend projected fishery yields which account for more uncertainty than before, which could impact subsequent applications of the Council's ACL/ACT Control Rule (Alternative 2, Option d).
 The defined reduction in Alternative 2, Option a would be fixed, and would not vary based on changes in uncertainty.

-Table 2.2.1 shows the effect of implementing an ACT for the gillnet component of the commercial king mackerel fishery using the 2014-15 quota to demonstrate the changes possible in Alternative 2.
-The ACL and resultant ACT are represented in pounds whole weight.
+Table 2.2.1 shows the effect of implementing an ACT for the gillnet component of the commercial king mackerel fishery using the 2014/2015 quota to demonstrate the changes possible in Alternative 2.